umarilly/AWS-EC2/README.md

 This guide provides three main parts:
 1. **Basic Practice**: A quick guide to set up an AWS account, create an EC2 instance, and interact with it using the `connect browser option`.
-2. **Application Practice**: Step-by-step guide on how to create a Node.js application and deploy it on an EC2 instance.
+2. **Application Practice**: Step-by-step guide on how to create a Node.js application and deploy it on an EC2 instance and get access using `ssh`.
 3. **Using Process Manager - PM2**: Learn to manage your Node.js application with PM2 for better performance and reliability.
+4. **Local Development and Remote Deployment**: Instructions on developing your application locally and deploying it to EC2 using `scp` or `git`.

 ---